polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/learn-substrate/off-chain-features.md

 verification mechanism (e.g. voting, averaging, checking sender signatures, or simply "trusting") should be implemented to determine what information gets into the chain.

-For more information on how to use off-chain workers in your next runtime development project, please refer to our [Development Guide](../runtime/off-chain-workers).

 ## Off-Chain Storage